microsoft/TouchDevelop/README.md

 ![](https://az31353.vo.msecnd.net/c04/gttu.png)

-Touch Develop is a touch-friendly, cross-platform, mobile-first app creation environment developed with <3 at Microsoft Research.
+Touch Develop is a touch-friendly, cross-platform, mobile-first app creation environment developed by Microsoft Research.
 [![Build Status](https://travis-ci.org/Microsoft/TouchDevelop.svg)](https://travis-ci.org/Microsoft/TouchDevelop)

 [![Dependency Status](https://david-dm.org/Microsoft/TouchDevelop.svg)](https://david-dm.org/Microsoft/TouchDevelop)
 [![devDependency Status](https://david-dm.org/Microsoft/TouchDevelop/dev-status.svg)](https://david-dm.org/Microsoft/TouchDevelop#info=devDependencies)

+## Writing and saving Touch Develop scripts

-**This repo contains the source code of the Touch Develop editor.** If you are intending to write Touch Develop scripts, you want to go to `touchdevelop.com`:
+**This repo contains the source code of the Touch Develop editor.** If you are intending to write Touch Develop scripts, you want to go to the web app at `touchdevelop.com`:
 * **stable:** https://www.touchdevelop.com/app/
 * **beta:** https://www.touchdevelop.com/app/beta

-If you want to always run the latest build,
 * **latest:** https://www.touchdevelop.com/app/latest

+You can save a Touch Develop script from the wep app by clicking the `Save` button on the script's home page.
+This will create a JSON file that you can save.
+You can later drag-and-drop that file into the web app (running locally or via the web site) to load the script again.

 The make sure which version you're running, tap the small copyright/legal/version bar in the bottom right, and then the **latest changes**